sepses/slogert/README.md

     scenario/output/apache-access.log_structured.ottr --mode expand --fetchMissing > scenario/output/apache-access.log_structured.ttl```)
 5) Execute the transformation of the OTTR files into RDF graph using the command above from command line.

+## Scenario execution

+A script for executing transformation data for scenario has been created in the scenario folder `scenario/scenario.sh`
+to run it, after you compile the project (`mvn clean install`), run `./scenario/scenario.sh` from project folder.